Updated April 17, 2026

 But generative AI is also increasing its presence within the marketing platforms themselves.
 Google and Meta each have their own built-in tools, with capabilities growing by the quarter.
 Purposes include writing headlines and descriptions or contextualizing eCommerce products with virtual try-ons and generated backgrounds.
 These tools are mostly sensible and can enhance customer experiences when deployed correctly.

 Another social titan, TikTok, is now offering even-more advanced AI ad functions (like video creation).
 Such tools are absolutely on the horizon for Google and Meta.
-At the moment, though, TikTok encourages these to be used for ideation rather than final ad creation.
+At the moment, though, TikTok encourages these for ideation rather than for final ad creation.
 To discerning marketers, that makes the most sense.
 Even though creative assets can now be generated with a few keystrokes, the resulting quality can fall anywhere between “passable” or “appealing” to “uncanny” or “nightmarish.”

 Even if generative AI is convenient, it’s still too inconsistent to be trusted with a brand’s reputation.
 And while it may help you generate a nice-looking image now and then, seeing the big picture is still a mostly-human function.
 At the end of the day, brands and their marketing partners are best-equipped to chart their creative strategies.

 “Every brand has its own distinct voice, style, and brand standards.
-Those distinct voices will absolutely be lost if brands relied on fully-automated messaging,” ADM’s Director of Paid Social, Alex Andrews, says.
+Those distinct voices will absolutely be lost if brands rely on fully-automated messaging,” ADM’s Director of Paid Social, Alex Andrews, says.
 “Generative AI requires specific, exhaustive prompts to produce coherent outputs.”
 Meaning even if the tools get good enough at producing satisfactory materials on demand, those demands still need to be grounded in clear intent and thorough understanding of quality, voice, and audience.

 If the past few years have been about introducing AI-driven campaign formats and generative AI integrations, the next few will be about making them the default.